nagasudhirpulla/taming_python/blog/skills/subprocess_python.md

 # importing from 'subprocess' python module
 from subprocess import Popen, PIPE

-# inputs can be provided via additional arguments
+# inputs can be provided in the form of additional arguments
 # for example, execute a command 'ping google.com -n 2' with the list ["ping", "google.com", "-n", "2"]
 commandWords = ["ping", "google.com"]